5 Tactics for Nurturing Email Marketing Innovation0

 Get the Resources You Need

 Company leadership doesn’t always fully understand the value of email, and that creates unnecessary tension and underperformance.
-Litmus has identified a number of key email marketing topics and assembled 1-page briefs that marketers can share with management, including one on Staffing for Email Marketing Success and another on Why Companies Are Investing More in Email Marketing.
+Litmus has identified a number of key email marketing topics and assembled executive summaries that marketers can share with management, including one on Email Marketing Staffing and Resourcing for Success.